infiniteflight/infiniteflight-docs/scenery-editor-manual/user-interface/editor-screen.md

 +++ Properties

-The properties tab will vary based on whether [buildings](/guide/scenery-editor/buildings-and-facades/properties), [objects](/guide/scenery-editor/objects/properties) or [jetbridges](/guide/scenery-editor/objects/properties#jetbridges) are selected.
+The properties tab will vary based on whether [buildings](/guide/scenery-editor/buildings-and-facades/properties), [objects](/guide/scenery-editor/objects/properties), start positions, lines, pavements or [jetbridges](/guide/scenery-editor/objects/properties#jetbridges) are selected.

 +++

-+++ Loaded Items
++++ Items

-This shows a list of all buildings and objects that are currently loaded at the airport.
+This shows a list of all buildings, lines, pavements and objects that are currently loaded at the airport.
 You can scroll up/down using your finger.